ndrnmnk/django-shop/README.md

 # django-shop
-Web shop i coded on django as part of IPPT projects.
-Do not use on production It's currently in beta, so there can be bugs and missing features.
-Maybe i'll fix/add them later
+Web shop i coded on Django as part of IPPT projects.

+There are bugs and missing features.
+Not recomended to use.

 **There are 2 ways to run this:**

-Normal way:
+Python way:
 1. Clone this repo:
 `git clone https://github.com/ndrnmnk/django-shop/tree/master`
 2. Change directory: `cd django-shop/`